What is an auto insurance policyholder? (2024 Full Details)

 Oftentimes, you will be asked by the insurance company to list all of the other drivers that live in your house so that they can determine your relative risk as a driver.
 This is a good time to ask about listing another driver.

-Understanding Your Role as a Policyholder
+Understanding Your Role as an Insurance Policyholder

 Being a car insurance policyholder means that you are the owner of an auto insurance policy and may also be referred to as the named driver in the policy details.